pyro-ppl/funsor/README.md

 machinery to enable partially delayed sampling compatible with universality.
 To achieve this goal this library makes three orthogonal design choices:

-1. Combine eager + lazy evaluation. `Funsor`s can be either eager (`funsor.Tensor` simply wraps `torch.Tensor`) or lazy.
-Lazy funsors are expressions that can involve eager `Tensor`s.
-This aims to allow partially delayed sampling and partial inference during Pyro program execution.

-2. Allow real-valued tensor dimensions. `Funsor` generalizes the tensor interface to also cover arbitrary functions of multiple variables.
-Indexing is interpreted as function evaluation.
-This allows probability distributions to be first-class `Funsor`s and make use of existing tensor machinery, for example we can generalize tensor contraction to computing analytic integrals in conjugate probabilistic models.
+1. Functions are first class objects.
+Funsors generalize the tensor interface to also cover arbitrary functions of multiple variables ("inputs"), where variables may be integers, real numbers or themselves tensors.
+Function evaluation / substitution is the basic operation, generalizing tensor indexing.
+This allows probability distributions to be first-class Funsors and make use of existing tensor machinery, for example we can generalize tensor contraction to computing analytic integrals in conjugate probabilistic models.

+2. Support nonstandard interpretation.
+Funsors support user-defined interpretations, including, eager, lazy, mixed eager+lazy, memoized (like opt\_einsum's sharing), and approximate interpretations like Monte Carlo approximations of integration operations (e.g. `.sum()` over a funsor dimension).

 3. Named dimensions.
-To avoid the difficulties of broadcasting and advanced indexing, all `Funsor` dimensions are named, and indexing uses the `__call__` operator. `Funsors` are viewed as quantities with one algebraic free variable per dimension.
+Substitution is the most basic operation of Funsors.
+To avoid the difficulties of broadcasting and advanced indexing in positionally-indexed tensor libraries, all Funsor dimensions are named.
+    Indexing uses the `.__call__()` method and can be interpreted as substitution (with well-understood semantics).
+Funsors are viewed as algebraic expressions with one algebraic free variable per dimension.
+Each dimension is either covariant (an output) or contravariant (an input).

 Using `funsor` we can easily implement Pyro-style [delayed sampling](http://pyro.ai/examples/enumeration.html), roughly: